Amr-Abdelbar/remocritic/README.md

 localStorage of the web browser.
 - [X] It uses modern JavaScript (for example, let and const rather than var).
-- [] It makes use of the reading and writing to the same file feature.
+- [X] It makes use of the reading and writing to the same file feature.
 - [X] It contains conditional statements.
 Please provide below the file name and the line number(s) of at least one example of a conditional statement in your code.
 - File name: remocritic.py
 - Line number(s): 25
-- [] It contains loops.
+- [X] It contains loops.
 Please provide below the file name and the line number(s) of at least one example of a loop in your code.
-- File name:
+- File name: index.html (python-style loop using jinja)
-- Line number(s):
+- Line number(s): 35
 - [X] It lets the user enter a value in a text box at some point.
 This value is received and processed by your back end